anisha-11/MakersBnB/docs/sprint_1_schema_recipe.md

 -> An space BELONGS TO an account

 -> Therefore, the foreign key is on the spaces table.

+1. Can one booking have many spaces?
+NO
+2. Can one space have many bookings?
+YES

+-> Therefore,
+-> An space HAS MANY bookings
+-> A booking BELONGS TO a space

+-> Therefore, the foreign key is on the bookings table.

+1. Can one account have many bookings?
+YES
+2. Can one booking have many accounts?
+NO

+-> Therefore,
+-> An account HAS MANY bookings
+-> A booking BELONGS TO an account

+-> Therefore, the foreign key is on the bookings table.

 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*